ForgeRock/forgeops/how-tos/forgeops-overview.md

 ### Discrete overlays

-The current forgeops command generates a Kustomize overlay every time it runs.
+The legacy forgeops command generated a Kustomize overlay every time it ran.
 This process copied yaml files around, and was very confusing because it didn't honor customizations in the overlay.

-When using forgeops, the overlay management is a step in the workflow that is purposefully triggered by an admin.
+Now when using forgeops, the overlay management is a step in the workflow that is purposefully triggered by an admin.
 It is recommended to create an overlay per environment you want to run (eg. test, stage, prod), as well as a single instance overlay per environment (eg. test-single, stage-single, prod-single).